alex-edwards-44/alex-edwards-44.github.io/essays/ics314-reflection.md

 ##  Design Patterns: Templates for Problem-Solving

 Design patterns were initially a challenging concept for me to grasp, but they've become one of the most valuable takeaways from this course.
 Simply put, design patterns are reusable solutions to common problems in software design.
 They provide templates for how to solve specific issues that occur repeatedly across different projects.
-In ICS 314, we implemented patterns like the Observer pattern in React (where components "observe" and react to state changes) and the Model-View-Controller pattern in our project structure.
-These patterns helped us create more maintainable and organized code.
 What's fascinating about design patterns is that they represent fundamental approaches to problem-solving that extend beyond web development.
 They're about recognizing common problems and applying proven solutions instead of trying to always “reinvent the wheel”.